viniciusgerevini/clyde-js/LANGUAGE.md

 ### Sticky options

-The option's default behaviour is to be removed from the list once used:
+Option's default behaviour is to be removed from the list once used:
-// sticky options

 ```
 * [ Option a ]